 - Bloated features – since developers want their themes to be bought, they usually add functions that will appeal to a broad range of users.
 This could sometimes lead to overlapping plug-ins.

 - Difficult migration – if you want to change the theme of your site in the future, it will be hard to migrate content built with a premium theme.
-You will have to start your new website from scratch because your current premium theme has codes that cannot be migrated easily to a different theme that uses different codes.
+You will have to start your new website design from scratch because your current premium theme has codes that cannot be migrated easily to a different theme that uses different codes.

 What is a custom theme?